lipivirmani/CodSoft-Jan-25/Task2- Spam sms detection/README.md

 ---
 ## ** 👩‍💻 Author
-Project developed by Lipi Virmani as part of an internship/research work.
+Project developed by Lipi Virmani as part of an internship at CODSOFT